binick/msbullet/docs/content/_index.md

 The default path where place the configuration of [StyleCop.Analyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) overridable by property `StyleCopConfig`.

+If you want to show the configuration file on project folder you can set `ShowStyleCopConfig` to `true`.

 <!--
 ## Why you need to use or promote this in your organization.